jameslnewell/xhr-mock/README.md

 Register a factory function to create mock responses for each DELETE request to a specific URL.

+#### .any(fn)

+Register a factory function to create mock responses for **any** method request to **any** URL.

 #### .mock(method, url, fn)

 Register a factory function to create mock responses for each request to a specific URL.
+Method and URL could be specified with regular expressions.

 #### .mock(fn)